Financial-Times/dotcom-reliability-kit/packages/opentelemetry/README.md

 ### Running in production

+#### Production metrics

+To send metrics in production, you'll need an API Gateway key and the URL of the FT's official metrics collector.
+[You can find this information in Tech Hub](https://tech.in.ft.com/tech-topics/observability/opentelemetry).

+#### Production tracing

+> [!WARNING]<br />
+> Tracing is not supported centrally yet and these instructions assume your team or group will be setting up their own collector.

 To use this package in production you'll need a [Collector](https://opentelemetry.io/docs/collector/) that can receive traces over HTTP.
 This could be something you run (e.g. the [AWS Distro for OpenTelemetry](https://aws.amazon.com/otel/)) or a third-party service.

 Having traces collected centrally will give you a good view of how your production application is performing, allowing you to debug issues more effectively.